swiftlang/swift-evolution/visions/embedded-swift.md

-# Prospective Embedded Swift Vision
+# A Vision for Embedded Swift

 ## Introduction